United Kingdom - Things to Do in United Kingdom in August

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

-Reserve tables for 5:30-6 PM to sidestep London's dinner stampede; locals linger over late meals, so early birds snag the best seats.
+Reserve tables for 5:30-6 PM to sidestep London's dinner stampede.
+Locals linger over late meals, so early birds snag the best seats.
 National Rail's Two Together discount slices 1/3 off train tickets for pairs roaming the United Kingdom side by side.
-Hit Oxford and Cambridge on weekday mornings; weekends unleash tour battalions that clog the medieval lanes.
-Keep coins handy for public toilets—many demand 30p (about 40 cents) and card readers freeze at the worst moment.
+Hit Oxford and Cambridge on weekday mornings.
+Weekends unleash tour battalions that clog the medieval lanes.
+Keep coins handy for public toilets, many demand 30p (about 40 cents) and card readers freeze at the worst moment.

 Avoid These Mistakes

-Don't bank on August sunshine—pack for four seasons in one day across the United Kingdom.
-Lock in Edinburgh accommodation only after checking Fringe dates; prices triple when the festival floods the city.
-Avoid driving between major cities on Friday afternoons—the M25 and M6 morph into stationary steel rivers.
-Don't misjudge the map—Scotland's Highlands sit 8 hours drive from London, not a casual day jaunt.
+Don't bank on August sunshine, pack for four seasons in one day across the United Kingdom.
+Lock in Edinburgh accommodation only after checking Fringe dates.
+Prices triple when the festival floods the city.
+Avoid driving between major cities on Friday afternoons, the M25 and M6 morph into stationary steel rivers.
+Don't misjudge the map, Scotland's Highlands sit 8 hours drive from London, not a casual day jaunt.

-Explore Activities in United Kingdom
+Explore More Activities in United Kingdom